Catsys/q-server/README.md

 * PHP 7.4+

 it is all ;)

+## Quick start
+1. Run `git clone git@github.com:Catsys/q-server.git` in work dir or download [zip file](https://github.com/Catsys/q-server/archive/refs/heads/master.zip) and unzip in work dir.
+2. Go to work dir and run worker `php q-server.php worker`.
+The worker must always be running.
+You can use [supervisor](http://supervisord.org/), [crontab](https://en.wikipedia.org/wiki/Cron) or other to keep things running
+3. Run job from your project like `cd /path/to/q-server-project/ && php q-server.php put --cmd='php /path/to/your-project/script.php'`

 ## How it works
 The main idea is that full-fledged bash commands are sent to the queue.
 This makes it more flexible given that it's designed to run on a single server.